-A type of software programme that you can download for your computer, tablet or phone.
+A type of computer program that you can download for your computer, tablet or mobile phone.
 There are hundreds of different apps available, some for free, which do lots of different things, from playing games and puzzles, to helping you remember to take your medications, or allowing you to access your bank account.

-Is a general term used to refer to a variety of forms of hostile or intrusive software.
-Malware is short for malicious software.
+Malware is short for ‘malicious software’.
+A general term used to refer to hostile or intrusive software.

 The software that manages different programs on a computer.

-An attempt at identity theft in which criminals lead users to a counterfeit website to trick them into disclosing private information, such as usernames or passwords.
+An attempt at identity theft in which criminals direct users to a counterfeit website to trick them into disclosing private information, such as usernames or passwords.

-A device that connects one or more computers to a broadband-enabled telephone line and emits your home internet signal.
+A device that connects your computer to a broadband-enabled telephone line and emits your home internet signal.

-A mobile phone which, as well as making calls and sending texts, can be used to browse the internet, write email, and do a number of other functions like a computer.
+A mobile phone which, as well as making calls and sending texts, can connect to the internet, send emails, and do a number of other functions like a computer.

 Social networking website

-An online community where you can connect with people who share your interests.
+An online community where you can connect with friends, family and other people who share your interests.
 Examples include Facebook, Twitter and Instagram.

-An unwanted program that runs on your computer, which can make your computer slow and unreliable, or even make you a target for online criminals.
+An unwanted program that runs on your computer, which can make it slow and unreliable or even make you a target for online criminals.

-Handheld device with a touchscreen which can connect to the internet and be used as a portable computer.
+A larger handheld device with a touchscreen which can connect to the internet and be used as a portable computer.

 Programs that spread from one computer to another by email or through malicious websites.
 They can slow your computer down, display unwanted pop-up messages and even delete files.

-Also known as wi-fi, this is a way for your computer to connect to the internet without using wires/cables.
+Also known as wi-fi, this is a way for your computer to connect to the internet without using wires or cables.